What we do

 The Pharmacy Act 2007 (as amended) established the role and responsibilities of the PSI, which include:

-• Ensuring all registered pharmacists are undertaking appropriate continuing professional development;
+- Setting standards for pharmacy education and training and ensuring all registered pharmacists are undertaking appropriate continuing professional development (CPD);

-• Promoting good professional practice by pharmacists through raising standards and sharing information for the benefit of patients and the wider health system;
+- Promoting good professional practice by pharmacists by raising standards and sharing information for the benefit of patients and the wider health system;

-• Providing advice, support and guidance to the public, pharmacy profession and to the Government on pharmacy care, treatment and service in Ireland.
+- Providing advice, support and guidance to the public, the pharmacy profession and the Government on pharmacy care, treatment and service in Ireland.

-You can find out more about the PSI and what we do below below.
+You can find out more about the PSI and what we do below.